AndrewConway/ConcreteSTV/README.md

 This file is part of ConcreteSTV.

-ConcreteSTV is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or
+With the exception of specific files mentioned below, ConcreteSTV is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or